kjaffel/ZA_FullAnalysis/bamboo_/ZAMachineLearning/README.md

     - ``-p/--process``: It can be a list or str ggH for gg-fusion and bbH for b-associated production. f the latest is True, this mean that 1NN is set per process.
     - ``--resolved``  :
     - ``--boosted``   :
-The args depend on what you have hardcoded in ``ZAMachineLearning.py``.
 - *Note* : All the hyperparameter combinations will be run sequentially, this might take time ...
 - *Tip*: Use one combination only (only lists with one item) and small number of epochs to check everything works.